janikhohmann/TagMed/README.md

 {num_patient}_{num_exam}_{num_image}
 Example: 000001_01_00001.jpg
 ```
 Videos should be named in the same pattern.
-If your videos already are framed add the frame number as suffix.
+If your videos are already framed, add the frame number as a suffix.
+If not, TagMed will automatically divide the videos into frames.
+These frames are not saved, but are only generated for annotation purposes.
 ```
 {num_patient}_{num_exam}_{num_image}_frame{num_frame}
 Example: 000001_01_00001_frame00001.jpg
 ```

 #### Medical Reports
 To use this function, a table containing all medical reports is required.